 In the event a driver who receives a parking citation wishes to appeal the citation based on valid exigent circumstances, he or she may do so by following these procedures:

-Appeal forms are available in the Public Safety office located on the lower level of the East Apartments.
+Appeal forms are available online or in the Public Safety office located on the lower level of the East Apartments.
 The violator has 7 (seven) calendar days from the date of the citation to bring the appeal form to the Public Safety Office in order for the appeal to be considered by the Appeals Board.
 The citation fine is automatically sent to the Business Office for accrual to your account.
 The Appeals Board regularly reviews appealed citations to determine whether to grant or deny the appeal.
 The Appeals Board’s decision is final and binding.
 If the Board elects to reduce or dismiss your citation, your account will be credited for that amount.
 This Board is composed of faculty, staff, and students who may decide to void, reduce, increase, or allow your original citation to stand as written.

 Office of Public Safety